isomerpages/mse/news/---speeches/_posts/2024-07-02-ministerial-statement-oil-spill-minister.md

 21 In conclusion, our agencies will continue to press on with cleaning operations, and monitor the quality of our air, food, and water, as well as the impact on affected stakeholders.
 I would like to thank the many cleaning personnel, supervisors and public officers who have worked tirelessly in the clean-up operations.
 I am also thankful for the support from service partners, volunteers and the public.
 We look forward to the next and final phase of operations, where we would be inviting volunteers to help with the clean-up, so that we can nurse our cherished environment back to health as soon as possible.

+<sup>1</sup> The cordoned-off areas include the foreshore of the beaches where clean-up is ongoing.
+When the clean-up is complete, the cordons will be removed.
+Unaffected areas of beaches, especially towards the backshore, have remained open throughout this period.